Sombressoul/dyna/docs/CPSF_research_notes/new_docs/CPSF.md

 Here $w = \iota(\tilde{z} - \tilde{z}_j, \vec{d} - \vec{d}_j) \in \mathbb{C}^{2N}$.
 The envelope is aligned via $\Sigma_j$.

-See: *"Core Terms — Canonical Embedding"*, *"Core Terms — Geometric Covariance Matrix"*.
+See: *"Core Terms — Embedding Map"*, *"Core Terms — Geometric Covariance Matrix"*.

 > **Clarification.** The term $\vec{d} - \vec{d}_j$ is treated as a locally linear surrogate in $\mathbb{C}^N$, justified by the compactness of the unit sphere.
 Its use within the lifting map $\iota$ is structurally and analytically valid, as all resulting quantities remain bounded and compatible with Gaussian decay over the lattice $\Lambda$.